Dan-Kot/borrproject.github.io/docs/computer-science/theory/index.md

 The primary topics in this part of the specialization are: shortest paths (Bellman-Ford, Floyd-Warshall, Johnson), NP-completeness and what it means for the algorithm designer, and strategies for coping with computationally intractable problems (analysis of heuristics, local search).

 - [Algorithms 4](https://www.coursera.org/learn/algorithms-npcomplete), 16-32 hrs

+## Extra Resources
+- [Algorithms Illuminated](https://www.algorithmsilluminated.org/): The textbook authored by the instructor of this set of courses.
+The textbook covers roughly the same material and can be used as either an alternative or as a supplement to the courses.
+- [Discussion forums](https://algorithms.freeforums.net/): Tim Roughgarden actually reads these from time to time.
+- [Test cases and test runners](https://github.com/beaunus/stanford-algs): Contains test cases for all assignments in the courses.
+You can use this to validate the correctness of your implementations.
+Keep in mind that the input files in the repository may have a slightly different format than the ones you download from Coursera (such as spaces instead of tabs).